NaouresBrahim/BookStoreFrontEnd/README.md

 3. Display the contents of the shopping cart with the ability to modify quantities and remove items.
 ![image](https://github.com/user-attachments/assets/f9bb7942-15fa-4e5c-ac62-b44215868866)

+After put: npm start
-You can now view bookstore-frontend in the browser:
+You can  view bookstore-frontend in the browser:
 Local:     http://localhost:3000

 The structure of the project is based componenet: